Jonestown

 "People do not surrender their lives to a lie.
 They surrender them to something that was, at some point, true - or close enough to true that the lie became indistinguishable from the hope.
 Understanding Jonestown means understanding what the hope was responding to."

 Jones understood, consciously or otherwise, that each demand successfully met prepares the follower to meet the next.
 Public confessions.
 Financial surrender.
 Physical discipline.
-Geographic isolation to Guyana.
+Geographic isolation.
+The White Night drills.
 Each step was possible only because the previous steps had been completed.

 ---